Interested in a copy for yourself? Poster or canvas.

 Where?
 Room 8 of the Pinacoteca in the Vatican Museums

 Commissioned by?
-Cardinal Giulio de’ Medici (who later became Pope Clement VII) for a chapel in the Narbonne Cathedral in France, where he was the Archbishop.
+Archbishop Giulio de’ Medici (who later became Pope Clement VII) for a chapel in the Narbonne Cathedral in Narbonne, France.

 What do you see?
-This painting shows two unrelated biblical events.
-On top, you can see the story of the transfiguration of Christ and at the bottom is a story of a young man who is possessed by a demon.
+Two unrelated biblical events.
+On top is the story of the transfiguration of Christ.
+At the bottom is the story of a young man who is possessed by a demon.

-Top Half: On the top, you can see Jesus on top of Mount Tabor in a gleaming snow-white robe with next to him the prophets Moses (on the right) and Elijah (on the left).
-The clouds behind Jesus are lighting up.
+Top Half: Jesus is shown on top of Mount Tabor in a gleaming snow-white robe with next to him the prophets Moses (on the right) and Elijah (on the left).
+The clouds behind Jesus are illuminated.
 Jesus raises his arms and looks up towards God.
 Below Jesus are three of his disciples, from left to right, James, Peter, and John.
-They cover their faces with their hands as the sky is too bright.
-The two people of the left are probably Justus and Pastor.
+They cover their faces with their hands as the sky is too bright for their eyes.
+The two figures on the left are probably Justus and Pastor.
 They are two Christian martyrs to whom the church, in which the painting was initially intended to be placed, is dedicated.
-On the top right, you can see a valley with some houses.

-Bottom Half: On the left side of the bottom half of the painting, you can see the other nine disciples of Jesus who did not climb the mountain.
+Bottom Half: The nine disciples of Jesus who did not climb the mountain are on the left side.
 They try to heal a young man who is possessed by an evil spirit.
 The figure in the blue robe on the bottom left is probably Matthew.
-He consulted a book, but could not find the solution to cure the young man.
-The young disciple in the yellow robe is Philip, to his right in the red robe is Andrew, the man behind him pointing to the sick boy is Judas Thaddeus, and the older man to his left is Simon.
+He consults a book but cannot find the solution to cure the young man.
+The young disciple in the yellow robe is Philip.
+To Philip's right, in the red robe, is Andrew.
+The man behind Andrew, pointing to the sick boy, is Judas Thaddeus, and the older man to his left is Simon.
 The man on the far left is probably Judas Iscariot.
 The disciples, however, are unable to heal the young man.
 This may explain why the disciple in red is pointing towards Jesus on top of the mountain.
-The young man on the right has a blue cloth wrapped around his middle and looks very pale while making a wild gesture.
+The sick young man on the right has a blue cloth wrapped around his middle and looks very pale while making a wild gesture.
 You can see that his eyes are looking in different directions.
 The man behind him in the green robe is his father who is holding him, and he looks at the disciples with hope and fear at the same time.
-In front of the young man are two women who look at the disciples while pointing at the young man.
+In front of the young man, two women look at the disciples while pointing at the young man.

-Symbolism: The transfiguration shows the connection that Jesus provides between heaven and earth and that we should follow the lessons provided by the Son of God.
+Symbolism: The transfiguration shows the connection that Jesus provides between Heaven and Earth and that people should follow the lessons provided by the Son of God.
 To emphasize this, Jesus is looking upwards to the sky to remind us that he provides the connection between the people on earth and God in Heaven.
 The three disciples on the mountain represent faith, hope, and love.
-The scene at the bottom half of the painting symbolizes the inability of people to do miracles without the trust in God.
+The scene at the bottom half of the painting symbolizes the inability of people to do miracles without the trust in God's abilities.

 Who is Raphael?
-Raffaello Sanzio da Urbino (1483-1520) was a very productive painter, and so, despite his short life, he completed many works.
+Raffaello Sanzio da Urbino (1483-1520) was a very productive painter.
+Despite his short life, he completed many works.
 Together with Leonardo da Vinci and Michelangelo, he is considered to be the most influential painter of his time.
-The Transfiguration is considered to be one of the best works by Raphael, only surpassed according to many people by his fresco of the School of Athens, which is also in the Vatican Museums.
-The Transfiguration was ahead of its time and contains some elements of both the Mannerism and Baroque style of painting, and it has had a big influence on both styles and painters in the future.
+The Transfiguration is considered to be one of Raphael's best works, only surpassed according to many by his fresco of the School of Athens, which is also in the Vatican Museums.
+The Transfiguration was ahead of its time.
+It contains some elements of both the Mannerism and Baroque style of painting, and it has had a big influence on the development of both styles.
 With such a masterpiece, it was a pity that Raphael died on Good Friday 1520.
 The painting of the Transfiguration was exposed next to the body of Raphael in the days after his death, and it was initially placed above his tomb in the Pantheon.

-Fun fact: The story behind this painting has been debated for centuries as it was not clear why Raphael combined two quite different biblical stories in a single painting.
+Fun fact: The story behind this painting has been debated for centuries as it was not clear why Raphael combined two such different biblical stories in a single painting.
 There are many explanations, but no consensus.
-A first explanation is that Raphael was competing with Del Piombo after he saw the completed painting of Del Piombo.
-He then decided to add additional figures to the painting to outshine the painting of Del Piombo (who was a protégé of Michelangelo, Raphael’s biggest rival).
+A first explanation is that Raphael was competing with Del Piombo who was commissioned a painting for the same church.
+After he saw the completed painting of Del Piombo, Raphael decided to add additional figures to the painting to outshine the painting of Del Piombo (a protégé of Michelangelo, Raphael’s biggest rival).
 A second interpretation is given by Johann Wolfgang von Goethe who wrote that the painting was clearly an integrated piece.
 At the bottom are the people who are suffering and need the help of Jesus (emphasized by the more chaotic and dark scene) and on the top is the power of Jesus which the people at the bottom need (emphasized by the serene and bright scene).
 A third interpretation is that Raphael combined these two scenes because of the meaning of his name.
 Raphael means ‘God heals’ in Hebrew.
 This would explain that the disciples at the bottom could not heal the young man, but that Jesus, through the power of God, could heal him.
 You can pick the interpretation that you prefer.